-- Report the injury to the employer - If possible, report the injury in writing and keep a copy of the report for personal records.
+- Report the injury to the employer - If possible, report the injury in writing.
+Keep a copy of the report for your personal records.

 - File the claim as soon as possible - Those seeking to claim workers' compensation benefits should do so quickly.
 Any delay on the injured party's part could lead to potential snags or delays.
-Immediately reporting injuries and filing a claim as soon as it is decided to seek compensation increases the likelihood that benefits will begin quickly.
+Immediately reporting injuries and filing a claim as soon as you decide to seek compensation increases the likelihood that benefits will begin quickly.
 Delays in reporting could lead to delays in benefits.

 Don't Go it Alone: Talk to a Lawyer

 It pays to learn as much as you can about your workers' compensation claim and the various types of disability that define workers' comp coverage.
 You may not need to file a separate claim after filing for workers' comp, but you may benefit from having an attorney review your claim and make sure you're on the right track.
 You can have a lawyer provide an initial review of your claim.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help